Adsense

 Still, with no Russians in competition at international events, the banning or un-banning of Valieva became a matter of history rather than live urgency.
 By the time the 2022-23 season came around, the ISU held its own events and the Russian Fed held its own.
 Whether the judging at the Russian Grand Prix Circuit, as they called it, meant anything, it’s hard to say.
 Their events and scores will not count, and the victories amassed by Valieva and Tuktamshayeva, or the up-and-coming Akatieva and Petrosian will mean nothing.

 For what its worth, Kaori Sakamoto has won almost every important event organised by the ISU.
+(Update: As of 2024, that includes three consecutive World Champtionships, the first skater to accomplish the feat since the 1960's.)

 For what its also worth, Valieva has continued to skate in Russia.
 Her form is still perfect, but her jumps are less reliable than before.

-A spotlight was briefly shone on Eteri Tutberidze and Sambo-70.
+A spotlight briefly shone on Eteri Tutberidze and Sambo-70.
 Tales of her brutal coaching methods bordering on abuse, her bullying, her encouraging of eating disorders and her lack of empathy (this last had been captured on camera very clearly in that long program’s live telecast to the world) were put out regularly.
 But she is still very active, and still seems to have the cream of Russian talent in her stable.
 If anything, Putin and his pals in the media seem to continue to lionise her.

 Most significantly, Valieva seemed to stand by Tutberidze, even performing a routine in the post-Olympic season that seemed to dramatize what had happened to her as some sort of witch-hunt conducted by Western Powers.
 The fact that her eyes have acquired a sort of permanent sadness only seems to add to the impact.